vanhoangkha/Networking-fundamentals/Day22_Spanning_Tree_Protocol_Part2.md

 - Can be Enabled on INTERFACES which are connected to END HOSTS

-💡 PORTFAST allows a Cổng to move immediately to the FORWARDING state, bypassing LISTENING and LEARNING
+💡 PORTFAST allows a Port to move immediately to the FORWARDING state, bypassing LISTENING and LEARNING

 - If used, it MUST be ENABLED only on PORTS connected to END HOSTS
-- If ENABLED on a Cổng connected to another Switch, it could cause a LAYER 2 LOOP
+- If ENABLED on a Port connected to another Switch, it could cause a LAYER 2 LOOP

 ![image](https://github.com/psaumur/CCNA/assets/106411237/43c91f09-0d9f-4b81-b5a2-f02003e25b88)

 You can also Kích hoạt PORTFAST with the following Lệnh:

-💡 SW1(config)# spanning-tree portfast Mặc định
+💡 SW1(config)# spanning-tree portfast Default

 This ENABLES PORTFAST on ALL Access PORTS (not Trunk PORTS)

 BPDU GUARD:

-- If an Giao diện with BPDU GUARD ENABLED receives a BPDU from another Switch, the Giao diện will be SHUT DOWN to prevent loops from forming.
+- If an Interface with BPDU GUARD ENABLED receives a BPDU from another Switch, the Interface will be SHUT DOWN to prevent loops from forming.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/00c61767-72b4-4d51-b964-f76b6f4f6ae9)

 You can also Kích hoạt BPDU GUARD with the following Lệnh:

-💡 SW1(config)# spanning-tree portfast bpduguard Mặc định
+💡 SW1(config)# spanning-tree portfast bpduguard Default

 This ENABLES BPDU GUARD on all PORTFAST-enabled INTERFACES